How to Solve Technical Difficulties with RF over Fiber Equipment

 GPS/GNSS modules are fitted with a system where there will be an alarm indicated in the event of no loading from the GPS antenna.
 Unless GPS mode is disabled in the module, the transmitter (Tx) will not be enabled until this loading is detected.
 When power is applied to the GPS Tx module, you should see a red LED on the unit.
 Once connected to the GPS antenna, the LED should go green.
 If the LED stays red, this indicates a probable fault with the GPS antenna.
 A full guide is available on the GPS antenna loading alarm states.

 GPS antennas are usually supplied with a 5 V or 12 V powering requirement.
 When selecting a GPS module it is important to ensure it is suitable for the GPS antenna.
-You can check this against the specification for your product part number in the ViaLite product options guide, in box 8 for the GPS antenna loading.

 7. Manual configuration of LNA/LNB and BUC feeds for plug-in modules